hcs0/hannahsuarez.github.io/_posts/2018-02-18-chromeos-crossystem.md

 As people described, after the dev mode reboot (`Esc` + `refresh` + `power` button) you see some sort of warning screen.
 This is already described in a number of posts so I won't repeat it again.
 One item I found out is that you can press `Ctrl` + `I` and it will show a text description of the 'not-nice' warning screen.

 Since there is no git, wget, etc it was not straight forward following through with some of the details already published about putting Crouton on Chromebook, etc.  To git clone, I needed to generate ssh keys, then install git and find a way to transfer keys to my profile.
 I looked at maybe using sftp/scp through some packages.
-You can also go through and access/exchange files downloaded from the userland/browser version or files created from dev mode.
+You can also go through and access/exchange files downloaded from the browser version or files created from dev mode.
 Whichever mode, I think this is a nice type of setup but currently it's not really at a stage that's currently much use to me other than to poke around.

 ## --crossystem Parameters